kickingkungfu/project0/README.md

       display
       background-color

-  There are also various CSS properties included in the style pages for some of the html pages
+  There are also various CSS properties included in the <style> elements for some of the html pages.

     CSS Elements:
       footer